stefaneidelloth/treezjs/doc/components/comboBox/enumComboBox.md

 ### options

-The predefined options that can be selected, separated by comma, e.g. 'C,D'
+The predefined options that can be selected, separated by comma, e.g. 'firstValue,secondValue'